CuckooDuo/CuckooDuo/testbed/README.md

 * `tea.h`: Implementation of TEA algorithm with RDMA
 * `cuckooduo_large.h`: Implementation of CuckooDuo algorithm with RDMA for large table
 * `cuckooduo_siglen.h`: Implementation of CuckooDuo algorithm with RDMA and changeable length of fingerprint
+* `cuckooduo_largeKV.h`: Implementation of CuckooDuo algorithm with RDMA and large length of KV
+* `mapembed_largeKV.h`: Implementation of MapEmbed algorithm with RDMA and large length of KV
+* `race_largeKV.h`: Implementation of RACE algorithm with RDMA and large length of KV
+* `tea_largeKV.h`: Implementation of TEA algorithm with RDMA and large length of KV

 ### rdma:
 * `rdma_common.h/cpp`: The common RDMA routines used in the server/client program
 * `rdma_client.h`: RDMA client side code for CuckooDuo
+* `rdma_client_largeKV.h`: RDMA client side code for CuckooDuo with simulation of large KV length
 * `rdma_server.h`: RDMA server side code for CuckooDuo
 * `rdma_server.cpp`: An implement of RDMA server on remote node